Karel Appel: Career

 As a result of this controversy and other negative Dutch reactions to CoBrA, Appel moved to Paris in 1950 and developed his international reputation by travelling to Mexico, the United States, Yugoslavia, and Brazil.
 He also lived in New York City and Florence.
 His first American gallery exhibition took place in 1954 at the Martha Jackson Gallery.
 In America he also painted portraits of prominent jazz musicians, including Miles Davis and Dizzy Gillespie.
 The following year his painting Child and Beast II (1951) was included in the influential exhibition, The New Decade at the Museum of Modern Art which featured the work of twenty-two European painters and sculptors including newcomers like Francis Bacon, Jean Dubuffet, and Pierre Soulages.
 He is particularly noted for his mural work.
 After 1990 he became much more popular in the Netherlands; he had several big shows in Amsterdam and Bruxelles, organized by director Rudy Fuchs.
 Also, the CoBrA-museum in Amstelveen organized several shows featuring his work.
 He became the most famous Dutch CoBrA artist.

 Appel's work has been exhibited in a number of galleries, including the Anita Shapolsky Gallery in New York City, Galerie Lelong in Paris, Galerie Ulysses in Vienna, and Gallery LL in Amsterdam.
+He also had multiple exhibitions of his works in the Cobra Museum in Amstelveen, Netherlands.
 His estate is represented by Galerie Max Hetzler and Almine Rech.

+From 16 January–16 May 2016 the Kunstmuseum Den Haag exhibited Karel Appel: A Retrospective of Appel’s paintings, sculptures, and drawings.
+From 18 June–18 September 2016, The Phillips Collection exhibited Karel Appel: A Gesture of Color Paintings and Sculptures, 1947–2004, with works from Appel’s long career.
+In 2016-2017 there were also exhibits of Appel’s works in the Staatliche Graphische Sammlung in Munich and Musée d’Art Moderne de la Ville de Paris.